wazo-platform/wazo-doc/source/administration/fax/fax.rst

 Fax transmission
 ================

-It's possible to send faxes from XiVO using the fax Xlet in the XiVO client.
+It's possible to send faxes from Wazo using the fax Xlet in the XiVO client.

 .. figure:: images/xivoclient-fax.png